adrybakov/wulfric/docs/source/user-guide/conventions/bravais-lattices/cub/index.rst

 **Constructor**:  :py:func:`.CUB`

-It is defined by one parameter: :math:`a`.
+It is defined by one parameter :math:`a`.
 Standardized primitive and conventional cells in the default orientation are

 .. math::